-Figure 7 - PC Connect (16-port version shown)
+Figure 7 - PC Connect

 The LNK/ACT/Speed LEDs for each port are illuminated when the link is available.

 4.2 How to Log in to the Switch

 As the switch provides Web-based management login, configure your computer's IP address manually to log on to the switch.
 The default settings of the switch are shown below.